Simulation-Software-Engineering/Lecture-Material/00_organization/challenge_intro_slides.md

 ---

-## Schedule
+## The Challenge

+- Contribute something small (but not trivial) to a large-scale open-source simulation software (*"good first issue"*)
+- Examples: feature, tutorial, documentation, new packaging, bugfix, ...
+- Run through complete cycle (issue, discussion, PR, review, merge)

+### Timeline

-1. Pick a large-scale open-source simulation software (till **Oct 27**, evening)
+1. Pick a software (till **Oct 23**, evening)
-2. Present the software: how you got it, what are main features, some tutorials you did, ... (**Nov 10**)
+2. Present the software: how you got it, what are main features, some tutorials you did, ... (**Nov 6**)
 3. Present *"RSE infrastructure"* of the software: Which CI / documentation / building / git workflow ... does it use?
-How do contributions work? (**Dec 15**)
+How do contributions work? (**Dec 11**)
-4. Contribute something small (but not trivial) to the software (*"good first issue"*).
-Run through complete contribution cycle (issue, discussion, PR, review, merge).
-Present what you did.
-Examples: feature, tutorial, documentation, support of new packaging tool, bugfix, ... (**Feb 9**)

-Rough workload / grading weights: 25%, 25%, 50%
+4. Suggest contribution (**Dec 16**)
+5. Present the contribution (**Feb 5**)

 ---

+## Grading

+Challenge / exercises / engagement = 45% / 50% / 5%

+The challenge part:

+- All 3 reports: 3/8
+- Presentation: 1/8
+- Actual contribution: 2/8 difficulty, 2/8 quality (*"net benefit"* for maintainers?)
+- *"outstanding"* / *"passed"* / *"failed"*

+---

 ## Which Software to Pick?

-- Something in the simulation universe (this includes equation solvers, meshing, scientific visualization, ...)
+- Something in the simulation universe (this includes equation solvers, meshing, scientific visualization, (AI), ...)
 - Truly open source, all development in public
 - Uses Git
 - Written in Python or C++ (not a strict must)